Updated April 2026

 Some supplier links are affiliate links.
 We may earn a commission at no extra cost to you.
 This supports free tools and protocol resources.
 Editorial standards remain independent of affiliate relationships.

-Frequently Asked Questions - CJC-1295 No DAC + Ipamorelin GH Pulse Stack
+Frequently Asked Questions - CJC-1295 No DAC + Ipamorelin Growth Hormone Pulse Stack

-Q1: What is the CJC-1295 No DAC + Ipamorelin GH Pulse Stack?
+Q1: What is the CJC-1295 No DAC + Ipamorelin Growth Hormone Pulse Stack?

 It is a two-peptide GH secretagogue stack that combines CJC-1295 No DAC (GHRH analog) and Ipamorelin (selective GHS-R1a agonist).
 The goal is to trigger stronger physiologic GH pulses through complementary receptor pathways rather than sustained, long-acting GH elevation.